erwinleonardy/Visual-Cryptography/README.md

 2. When you managed to get phpMyAdmin running, run the sql script that can be found in the <b>./helper</b> folder.
 Click [here](https://github.com/erwinleonardy/Visual-Cryptography/blob/master/helper/vsignit.sql) to view the file.

+3. Create a new database called 'vsignit' on phpMyAdmin.

-3. Go to <b>__init__.py</b> and change this following line of code to your username and password.
+4. Go to <b>__init__.py</b> and change this following line of code to your username and password.
 In this case, just replace the password with your root password.
 ```shell
 app.config['SQLALCHEMY_DATABASE_URI'] = 'mysql://root:password@localhost/vsignit'
 ```